webtrends-optimize/knowledge-base/docs/for-web/integrations/push-integrations/tealium.md

-# Tealium - Push Integration
+# Integrate Webtrends Optimize with Tealium - Push Integration

 Tealium allows for analytical reporting on web events.